Mowje/hpka/README.md

 ## Threat model

-We describe here our assumptions about the user's computer, and what an attacker can achieve :
+We describe here our assumptions about the user's computer, and what an attacker can achieve (probably incomplete) :

 * The user acts reasonably.
 He would not give the password of his key file to an attacker for example
 * The user's computer